jennymyllymaa/language-learning-app/README.md

 This is my first fullstack project.

+EDIT: Unfortunately the school database has been shut down and the site is no longer functional.

 ## Features

 -   Supported languages at the moment are English, Finnish, Swedish, German and Italian.